1879 was a great year...

-Thomas was growing from a young apprentice to a business owner.
-His company was expanding and in the next few years Thomas moved from a small showroom to Queens Chambers in Deansgate and opened premises in 151 Edmund Street eventually moving to 83 Colmore Row.
+In 1879, while new inventions such as the first radio transmission, movie projector, and incandescent light bulb were being introduced to the world, Thomas Wotton Greenwood was a young budding engineer determined to change the ventilation industry.
+Over time, Thomas grew from a young apprentice to a business owner, and his company expanded from a small showroom to Queens Chambers in Deansgate and opened premises in 151 Edmund Street before eventually moving to 83 Colmore Row.

 By this time Thomas Greenwood had made a name for himself as a ventilating engineer.
 You can see one of the adverts published in 1884 which shows an array of ventilators.